-Our work aims at giving means of exploring complex systems, in our case ecosystems.
+This work aims at giving means of exploring complex systems, in our case ecosystems.
 We proposed to transform environmental questions about future evolution of ecosystems into formalized queries that can be submitted to a simulation model.
 The system behavior is represented as a discret event system described by a set of interacting timed automata, the global model corresponding to their composition on shared events.
-To query the model, we have defined high-level generic patterns associated to the most usual types of scenarios.
+To query the model, we have defined high-level generic query patterns associated to the most usual types of request scenarios.
 These patterns are then translated into temporal logic formula.
 The answer is computed thanks to model-checking techniques that are efficient for analysing large-scale systems.
-Five generic patterns have been defined using TCTL (Timed Computation Tree Logic): WhichStates, WhichDate, Whichstates, Stability, Safety.
+Five generic patterns have been defined using TCTL (Timed Computation Tree Logic) "WhichStates", "WhichDate", "Stability", "Always", "Safety".
 Three of them have been implemented using the model-checker UPPAAL.

 The approach has been experimented on a marine ecosystem under fishing pressure.
 The model describes the trophodynamic interactions between fish trophic groups as well as interactions with the fishery activities and with an environmental context.
-A paper has been accepted for publication by the Environmental Modelling Software Journal [4].
+A paper has been accepted for publication in the Environmental Modelling Software Journal [52].